What is RFC 2544?

 RFC 2544 not only outlines how to perform these six subtests in detail, but it also designates a specific format for the results.
 This standardization makes it possible to directly compare the performance of a variety of network devices.

-Netropy Traffic Generation Solutions deliver comprehensive test capabilities and reporting needed to complete all six subtests of the RFC 2544.
+Netropy Traffic Generation Solutions deliver comprehensive test capabilities and reporting needed to complete the subtests of the RFC 2544.